 I’ll begin intravenous induction with fentanyl (a potent narcotic offering profound but short-lived pain relief) followed by lidocaine (a local anesthetic to attenuate the response to laryngoscopy).
 After a few seconds, I’ll start administering the mainstay of modern IV anesthesia – propofol.
 While this “milk of amnesia” has earned a horrible stigma following Michael Jackson’s (unsupervised) use and ultimate demise, it’s really a fantastic agent which we routinely use to induce and often times maintain a state of unconsciousness.
-After assisting ventilation using a bag-mask technique, I’ll give rocuronium or succinylcholine, muscle relaxants used to optimize conditions for intubating the trachea.
+I’ll then administer rocuronium or succinylcholine, muscle relaxants used to optimize conditions for intubating the trachea.

 I’ll use sevoflurane (an “anesthesia gas”) to maintain a state of amnesia during the surgery.
 Most of our volatile agents also offer some degree immobility but no appreciable analgesia.
 Consequently, a combination of fentanyl, hydromorphone, morphine, Tylenol, and Toradol are used to provide multimodal pain relief.
 To maintain a patient’s blood pressure, I might use fluids (normal saline, Lactated Ringer’s, Plasmalyte, human albumin, blood products) or vasopressors (phenylephrine, ephedrine, norepinephrine, epinephrine) depending on the circumstances.
 To help reduce blood pressure, I can deepen the anesthetic (more gas or propofol), provide more pain medications, or use other medications like labetalol, metoprolol, hydralazine or nicardipine.